renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 Say you had a research plan where you needed to conduct interviews with a set of informants every ninety days for a year.

-In our example above, in a new cell you can type:
+In our example above, in a new cell you could type:

 =B2+90